Akuli/looper/README.md

 Then open http://localhost:8000/ in browser.

 Sources:
-- metronome.flac: downloaded from https://freesound.org/people/unfa/sounds/243749/
+- metronome.wav: downloaded and converted from https://freesound.org/people/unfa/sounds/243749/